Scandals in the Church

 I was recently asked how I could be so committed to the Catholic faith in light of the scandals.
 I responded by saying that the scandals actually strengthened my faith.
 In fact I think that this is a perfectly reasonable reaction.
 To begin with my faith is in God and not men.
 Sometimes I think we forget that priests are human and thus sinners.
 At the end of the day they are just as capable of offending God as the rest of us.
 Donít get me wrong, most of the priests I know are very dedicated to their work and are prayerful, holy men.
 But being a priest doesnít guarantee anything.
 And as we all learned from Judas, not even being hand-picked by Jesus guarantees anything.

 So why would the sins of a small group of priests strengthen my faith?
 Letís think about this logically.
 These individuals graduated from seminaries where they studied Scripture and theology.
 In other words, they knew more about God than most people.
 And yet they still committed some of the vilest acts imaginable.
-I came to the realization that if those who know the most about God canít make it on their own, no one can.
-The point was profoundly underscored that I needed to depend totally on God and not myself.
-And my Catholic faith provides me with all of the tools necessary to do just that.
-I guess you could characterize my reaction by saying; when I saw others falling down the stairs I held the handrail tighter.
+It is only by the grace of God that we become the people that God wants us to be.
+Obviously, these men had rejected Godís grace.
+I came to the realization that if those who know the most about God canít make it without His grace, no one can.
+I was overwhelmed by the fact that I needed to be totally dependent on God.
+Knowledge is not enough.
+We are saved by grace (Ephesians 2:8).
+I suppose you could say, when I saw others falling down the stairs I held the handrail tighter.

 The Bible tells us that God sent His only Son to die for our sins?
 Practically speaking, what does that mean?
 First of all, it means that we are all sinners.
 Second, it means that we all need to be saved from our sins.
 How is that done?
 By the grace Jesus offers us from the cross.
 The same grace that saves us from sins committed in the past can help us to avoid sins in the future.
 As the Scripture says "For we have not a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:15-16).